 - os.selfdir is a variable that holds the directory path of the actual executable.
 For example: \directlua{tex.sprint(os.selfdir)}. - os.selfarg is a table with the command line arguments. - os.setenv(key,value) sets a variable in the environment.
 Passing nil instead of a value string will remove the variable. - os.env is a hash table containing a dump of the variables and values in the process environment at the start of the run.
-It is writeable, but the actual environment is not updated automatically. - os.gettimeofday returns the current 'UNIX time', but as a float.
+It is writeable, but the actual environment is not updated automatically. - os.gettimeofday returns the current 'Unix time', but as a float.
 Keep in mind that there might be platforms where this function is not available. - os.type is a string that gives a global indication of the class of operating system.
 The possible values are currently windows, unix, and msdos (you are unlikely to find this value 'in the wild'). - os.name is a string that gives a more precise indication of the operating system.
-These possible values are not yet fixed, and for os.type values windows and msdos, the os.name values are simply windows and msdos
+These possible values are not yet fixed, and for os.type values windows and msdos, the os.name values are simply windows and msdos os.uname returns a table with specific operating system information acquired at runtime.
+The keys in the returned table are all string values, and their names are: sysname, machine, release, version, and nodename.

-The list for the type unix is more precise: linux, freebsd, kfreebsd, cygwin, openbsd, solaris, sunos (pre-solaris), hpux, irix, macosx, gnu (hurd), bsd (unknown, but BSD-like), sysv, generic (unknown).
-But ... we only provide LUAMETATEX binaries for the mainstream variants.
+The list for the type unix is more precise: linux, freebsd, kfreebsd, cygwin, openbsd, solaris, sunos (pre-solaris), hpux, irix, macosx, gnu (hurd), bsd (unknown, but bsd-like), sysv, generic (unknown).
+But ... we only provide LuaMetaTEX binaries for the mainstream variants.

-Officially we only support mainstream systems: MS WINDOWS, LINUX, FREEBSD and OS-X.

-Of course one can build LUAMETATEX for other systems, in which case on has to check the above.
+Officially we only support mainstream systems: MS Windows, linux, FreeBSD and os-x.
+Of course one can build LuaMetaTEX for other systems, in which case on has to check the above.